jessbecoding/web-ft-11-2022/week6/front-end-proj/README.md

 ```

 # Thank you!
 Thanks so much for reading and taking a look at this project.
+I wrote a Medium article about it <a href="https://medium.com/@jessbecoding/theres-a-pawsibility-c6acf006d5bc">here</a>.
 I actually was able to adopt a dog in the middle of this, bonus picture of Millie for tax:</br>
 <img src = ".\millie.jpg" width="300">